VCityTeam/UD-GraphClustering/graphclustering_user_guide.md

 # Graph Clustering User Guide
-This is a user guide for using the Graph Clustering functionalities as a part of the SparqlQueryWidget.
-This is a UD-Viz Widget for visualizing urban graph data and interacting with objects in the 3D scene.
+This is a user guide for using the Graph Clustering functionalities as a part of the SPARQL module [here](packages/widget_sparql/Readme.md).
+This is a UD-Viz widget for visualizing urban graph data and interacting with objects in the 3D scene.

-The Widget is displayed on the top left corner of the screen.
+The widget is displayed on the top left corner of the screen.

 ## Interface